davidbudzynski/new-mac-setup/my-setup.md

 | PostgreSQL | relational database        |
 | MongoDB    | non-relational database    |

-Note: Do not install R through homebrew.
-It won't work.
+**Note:** Do not install R through homebrew because X11 (whatever this is) won't work.
+You have to install it by downloading the download file from official website.

 | app                         | purpose                                                                                    |
 | --------------------------- | ------------------------------------------------------------------------------------------ |